yudong-94/personal-website/_posts/blogs/2024-06-29-SQLOptimization.md

 ##### 6. Avoid layers of nested sub-queries and replace them with CTEs

 Writing a huge query with nested sub-queries is hard for people to navigate.
 Replacing them with CTEs will make the query easier to read and debug.
 It also makes it possible to optimize the queries step by step (by applying the principles above) and only carry the necessary pieces of data along.
+However, please note that different SQL engines may optimize CTEs differently, so try optimizing CTEs and compare the impact in practice for your data warehouse.

 **DO:**
 Break down nested sub-queries to CTEs